 2. Audit the Cooking & Mixing Process

-Precision in cooking is non-negotiable.
+Precision is non-negotiable.

 3. Examine Cooling, Depositing, and Setting